mgmartinezl/Data-Science-in-AWS/README.md

 ![Quicksight](./Images/Amazon-Quicksight.png)

-## Introduction to Artificial Intelligence and Machine Learning
+## 2. Introduction to Artificial Intelligence, Machine Learning and Deep Learning
 Often abbreviated as "AI", _"Artificial Intelligence (AI) is the field of computer science dedicated to solving cognitive problems commonly associated with human intelligence, such as learning, problem solving, and pattern recognition"_.
 [Taken from: [5]].(https://aws.amazon.com/machine-learning/what-is-ai/).

 According to professor Pedro Domingos, a researcher of the field at University of Washington, there are five main _tribes_ that conform the Machine Learning.
 One of them is related to the Bayesians, people engaged with statistics and probability that have developed the field into different real-world applications thanks to the advancements in statistical computing, the reason why we can talk about "machine learning" for advanced bayesians techniques applied into use cases.

 Moreover, another tribe within the machine learning paradigm is conformed by the connectionists, whose root comes from neuroscience.
 They have led this subfield of study to become what is commonly known as "deep learning" due to advances in network computation.
 Both Machine learning (ML) and deep learning (DL) are science fields derived from the discipline of Artificial Intelligence.
 [See more at: [6]](https://medium.com/42ai/the-5-tribes-of-the-ml-world-670ebce96b4c).
 Those subfields are generally composed of several techniques that are often referred to as _supervised_ or _unsupervised_, depending on if the training data includes the desired output (which corresponds to the first split) or not.

-### 1.4.
+### 2.1.
 Machine learning
 According to the previous, machine learning _"is the name commonly applied to a number of Bayesian techniques used for pattern recognition and learning"_.
 [Taken from: [5]].
 This is usually translated into a variety of algorithms that learn from historical data and make predictions based on it.
 Unlike typical computer code developed by software programmers, statistical models aim to return back a variable of interest based on patterns found in historical data rather than generating an output from a specific given input.
 Within an organization, ML is often following this lifecycle:

 ![Quicksight](./Images/ML.png)